cURLpp

 The programming guide for the 0.5.x and newer versions is here.
 This guide is greatly inspired by the libcURL guide, that I strongly suggest to read.
 There’s also some examples in the “examples/” source directory of cURLpp.

-The devel branch (0.5.x and newer)
+The refactor over the original code (0.5.x and newer)

 This version is a complete re-factorization of cURLpp against 0.3.x and older versions.
 This re-factorization was made for the following reasons: